 - Duration of the exam: The total duration of exam is 3 hours (180 minutes).

-- The questions will consist of Pharmaceutics, Pharmacology, Pharmaceutical Chemistry, Pharmacognosy and other related subjects of Pharmacy.
+- The questions will consist of Physical chemistry, Physical Pharmacy, Organic Chemistry, Pharmaceutical Chemistry, Medicinal Chemistry, Pharmaceutics, Pharmacology, Pharmacognosy and other related subjects of Pharmacy.

 Qualifying GPAT exam will not be that much difficult if one approaches the exam with calm mind and analytical attitude.
 Just remember one thing that no one can answer all the questions of the question paper.
 The main key to success in the GPAT is to believe on your strength and answer the questions with utmost accuracy because in negative marking, each wrong answer can cost you dearly.
 After getting the question paper, read the question paper thoroughly in the next 15 minutes.
 Don’t be in a hurry in answering the questions; first make a tick on the questions on which you are 100 % sure and then, attempt those questions with utmost care.

 After attempting those questions, take a deep breath and go through the question paper again and find that is there any other question which you can attempt.
 Here self-control is the most important thing as most of the students loose there self-control at this period of time.